1. Purpose of policy

-It delineates the responsibilities of USC staff regarding the management of research projects that are funded from an external source.
+It delineates the responsibilities of staff regarding the management of research projects that are funded from an external source.

 2. Policy scope and application

-When undertaking externally funded research, researchers must comply with the Australian Code for the Responsible Conduct of Research, other relevant state and national legislation, and relevant USC policies and procedures, regardless of the funding source.
+When undertaking externally funded research, researchers must comply with the Australian Code for the Responsible Conduct of Research, other relevant state and national legislation, and relevant policies and procedures, regardless of the funding source.

 This policy does not apply to internally funded research projects – instead refer to the Externally Unfunded Research – Guidelines.

 Please refer to the University’s Glossary of Term for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to the effectiveness of it: